mri4all/field_mapper_3DFM/README.md

 7. Hit the play button.

 #Notes
-- v1.0 code still included.
+- v1.0 code is still included.
 	- 3DFM.py will map in a zig-zag pattern over a defined volume.
 	- default mapping range is 13.5 cm x 13.5 cm x 1 cm in steps of 3 mm x 3 mm x 1 mm.

 #Future work
 - GUI
-- various functions (homing, etc)
-- 3D visuals of mapping region and field plotting during process